 # Which is also equivalent to simply:

-num : Int32 = 256
+num : Int32 =256

-# In crystal, the space after the declaration is required
+# In crystal, the space after the declaration is required # otherwise it will be inferred as a property selector.

 Similarly, we can write the same space within memory; i.e:

-string = IO::Memory.new "hihi!" # In crystal, calling functions with parens is optional.
+string =IO::Memory.new "hihi!"# In crystal, calling functions with parens is optional.

 io.pos # => 0

-io.gets 2 # => "hi"
+io.gets 2# => "hi"

 We can extend this logic into more high-level components by creating our own classes, in crystal known as abstract classes.